 Function: Skin protection (against ultraviolet radiation)

 A sun cream protects your skin against sunburns and thus it is very important that you use it rigorously.
 Keep in mind that sun rays penetrate through the cloud cover and therefore it’s recommended to apply sun cream also in cloudy weather.
-(Re)applying sun cream is especially important if you are hiking at high altitudes (potency of sun rays increases with altitude) or on terrain that reflects sun rays (snowy and icy trails).
+(Re)applying sun cream is especially important if you are hiking at high altitudes (potency of sun rays increases with altitude) or on terrain that reflects sun rays (snowy and icy trails or along large bodies of water).

 A sun cream should provide protection against UVB rays as well as UVA rays.
 Keep in mind that not every sun cream provides protection against UVA rays.
+In Europe all sun creams protect against both types of ultraviolet rays, but in the the States you should check the ingredient label to make sure the sun cream contains either avobenzone (also known as Parsol 1789 or butyl methoxydibenzoylmethane), titanium dioxide or zinc oxide – or a combination of any of these.
 You should use a sun cream with at least SPF30 (blocks all but 1/30≈3,33% of all sunrays).

 Water-resistant sun creams are preferable as they stay on your skin even if you sweat.
-Nevertheless, every sun cream should be reapplied every 90 minutes or so.
+Sun creams are usually rated to be water-proof for 40 or 80 minutes, but if you wipe your face, hands, arms etc. you can decrease the protection significantly.
+Regardless of water resistance, every sun cream should be reapplied every 90 minutes or so to provide optimal protection.

 More about sun creams